top of page

 Learning & Accountability

 DAR will track plant survival, soil moisture response, input reduction, and harvest volumes as the system matures.
-Results — including setbacks — will be shared as a transferable case study for Front Range farms considering similar transitions.
-Honest documentation is the commitment, not a fixed endpoint
+Results, including setbacks, will be shared as a transferable case study for Front Range farms considering similar transitions.

 Coming Soon